hpi-swa-teaching/osvm-oopsie/README.md

 4. In Git-S, clone and check out this repository

 For Scorch, clone [our fork](https://github.com/MariusDoe/Scorch/tree/squeak) and check out the `squeak` branch via Git-S.
-You can **ignore** all dependcy warnings on missing classes but comment out the reference to `SOValidator` instead after loading.
+You can **ignore** all dependency warnings on missing classes but comment out the reference to `SOValidator` instead after loading.

 For colored byte codes in inspectors, you can also load all patches for **instruction printing** referenced in [UPSTREAM.md](./UPSTREAM.md).